-The North Korean nuclear issue got international attention when North Korea declared to withdraw from the Nuclear Non-Proliferation Treaty (NPT) in 1993.
-Ever since, the North Korean nuclear issue has gone through a cycle of progress and regress.
+The North Korean nuclear issue drew international attention when North Korea announced that it would withdraw from the Nuclear Non-Proliferation Treaty (NPT) in 1993.
+Since then, the North Korean nuclear issue has gone through a cycle of progress and regress.

-The Agreed Framework (Geneva Agreement) between the United States and North Korea was signed in 1994, which led to the freeze of North Korea’s plutonium nuclear facilities for several years.
-However, the agreement was broken in the end, as suspicion about the North’s nuclear development using enriched uranium was raised and North Korea restarted its plutonium nuclear facilities in 2002.
+The Agreed Framework (Geneva Agreement) of 1994 between the United States and North Korea led to a freeze of North Korea’s plutonium nuclear facilities for several years.
+However, the agreement eventually collapsed as suspicion about the North’s nuclear development using enriched uranium was raised and North Korea restarted its plutonium nuclear facilities in 2002.

 In 2003, the Six-Party Talks was launched, involving South and North Koreas as well as the U.S., China, Japan and Russia.
 The Six-Party Talks achieved some progress by adopting the “Joint Statement of the Fourth Round of the Six-Party Talks” on September 19, 2005; “Initial Actions for the Implementation of the Joint Statement” on February 13, 2007; and “Second-Phase Actions for the Implementation of the Joint Statement” on October 3, 2007.
-However, the Six-Party Talks has been stalled since December 2008, as North Korea refused to cooperate on the verification of its nuclear material and facilities.
+However, the Six-Party Talks has been stalled since December 2008, as the parties failed to agree on the verification protocol.

-North Korea sought to possess nuclear weapons by conducting its first nuclear test in 2006 and blatantly manifested its intent to possess nuclear weapons by carrying out the second nuclear test in 2009.
-Suspicions about the North’s uranium enrichment activities have proven to be true after it made public its related facilities at Yongbyon in 2010.
+North Korea sought to possess nuclear weapons by conducting its first nuclear test in 2006 and the second test in 2009.
+Suspicions on the North’s uranium enrichment activities were brough to light after Pyongyang made public about its relvant facilities at Yongbyon in 2010.

 In 2012, the international community had high expectations about seeing progress on the denuclearization negotiati as the United States and North Korea reached a deal (the so-called “Leap Day” Deal), which specified North Korea’s pre-steps for denuclearization.
-However, the agreement collapsed as North Korea launched a long-range missile on April 13, and on the same day the North even proclaimed itself as a nuclear weapons state in its newly-amended constitution.
-Since 2013, North Korea has attempted to establish its status as nuclear weapons state, despite strong opposition from the international community, through a series of measures including conducting the third nuclear test on February 12, 2013; declaring its permanent position as a nuclear weapons state on March 9; adopting the so called "Byungjin" policy of simultaneously pursuing economic development and nuclear armament on March 31; enacting a “law that consolidates the position of a nuclear weapons state for self-defense” on April 1; and stipulating the Byungjin policy in the rules of the Workers’ Party of Korea amended at the 7th Party Congress in May 2016.
+However, the agreement collapsed as North Korea launched a long-range missile on April 13, and proclaimed itself as a nuclear weapons state in its newly-amended constitution on the same day.
+Since 2013, North Korea sought the status of a nuclear weapons state, despite strong opposition from the international community, through a series of measures including conducting the third nuclear test on February 12, 2013; declaring its permanent position as a nuclear weapons state on March 9; adopting the so called "Byungjin" policy of simultaneously pursuing economic development and nuclear armament on March 31; enacting a “law that consolidates the position of a nuclear weapons state for self-defense” on April 1; and stipulating the Byungjin policy in the rules of the Workers’ Party of Korea amended at the 7th Party Congress in May 2016.

-In 2016, North Korea conducted an unprecedented level of provocations: the North conducted the fourth nuclear test in January and, after only 8 months, the fifth test in September, while launching 24 ballistic missiles of all types and threatening a preemptive nuclear strike, despite the repeated warnings from the international community.
-In 2017 as well, North Korea has continued to escalate tensions by conducting reckless provocations in disregard of the ROK government’s sincere efforts, amid North Korean leader Kim Jong-un’s assertion in his New Year’s address that North Korea is at the final stage of preparation for ICBM launch: North Korea continued provocations of all sorts until September, including its sixth nuclear test and ICBM-class ballistic missile launches, and claims to be a “nuclear-weapon state” by firing yet another ICBM-class ballistic missile on November 29, a third this year, after a nearly 70-day lull in its provocations.
+In 2016, North Korea further carried out fourth nuclear test in January and, after only 8 months, the fifth test in September, while launching 24 ballistic missiles of all types and threatening a preemptive nuclear strike, despite the repeated warnings from the international community.
+In 2017 as well, tensions continued to escalate as North Korea conducted its sixth nuclear test and ICBM-class ballistic missile launches, and claims to be a “nuclear-weapon state” by firing yet another ICBM-class ballistic missile on November 29, a third of the year.

-The international community will not accept North Korea as nuclear weapons state under any circumstances.
-The unified resolve of the international community to not tolerate North Korea’s repeated provocations and violations of international obligations is clearly reflected in the UN Security Council resolutions 2270(March 3, 2016), 2321(November 30, 2016), 2356(June 2, 2017), 2371 (August 5, 2017), 2375 (September 11, 2017) and 2397 (December 22, 2017) all of which imposed unprecedentedly tough sanctions on North Korea.
-The ROK government is committed to thoroughly implementing these UNSCRs and its unilateral sanctions measures, the ROK government will continue to offer a brighter future once the the denuclearization is achieved and encourage for North Korea's more forthcoming measures.
+The international community will not accept North Korea as a nuclear weapons state under any circumstances.
+The unified resolve of the international community to not tolerate North Korea’s repeated provocations and violations of international obligations is clearly reflected in UN Security Council resolutions 2270(March 3, 2016), 2321(November 30, 2016), 2356(June 2, 2017), 2371 (August 5, 2017), 2375 (September 11, 2017) and 2397 (December 22, 2017).
+While thoroughly implementing these UNSCRs and its unilateral sanctions measures, the ROK government will continue to offer a brighter future once the the denuclearization is achieved and encourage for North Korea's more forthcoming measures.